WagnerLabPapers/Gagnon_CerebralCortex_2018/README.md

 - nibabel
 - nitime
 - nipype
-- See files in `environment` for other packages (n.b., some of these package versions may have security vulnerabilities (e.g., `flask`, `jupyter notebook`, `pycrypto`, `rope`); n.b., some analyses may have been run with earlier versions of these packages and not all packages are required for analyses)
+- numpy, scipy, matplotlib
+- Please contact us for the full list of dependencies (some packages have potential security vulnerabilities)

 ## Directory overview